 The Frugal Catholic --Extra Moist Yogurt Bread

-I often make this yummy bread in mini loaf pans so I can give it away as gifts.
+I often make this yummy bread in mini loaf pans to give away as gifts.
 Use up those dead bananas you've thrown into your freezer.

 2 large ripe bananas or 3 small ripe ones (the blacker, the better)